mysociety/python-data-auto-template/cookie-readme.md

 {{ cookiecutter.description }}

-This repository is avaliable online at https://github.com/{{ cookiecutter.github_id }}
+This repository is available online at https://github.com/{{ cookiecutter.github_id }}

 If Github Pages are enabled, the URL is: https://mysociety.github.io/{{ cookiecutter.github_id.split("/")[1] }}/

-Instructions on using the features of this notebook are avaliable in [notebooks-readme.md](notebooks-readme.md).
+Instructions on using the features of this notebook are available in [notebooks-readme.md](notebooks-readme.md).